qianhuan571/vnic_auto/README.md

-# vnic_auto
+# vnic_autotest.py
-the case vnic auto test enable.
+the python script is composed for testing the virtual nic with python2.7.